Travel and safety

 IMPORTANT: Do not pack your passport or travel documents in your luggage, as you will need them at the airport and upon boarding the plane.
 Keep them, as well as prescription medication, and any valuables in your carry-on bag, and keep your carry-on with you at all times while traveling.

 Money: Currency in Spain is the Euro.
 You may bring cash to exchange, use credit cards, or use ATM machines.
+Credit cards are commonly used in Spain, and cash will work as well (exchanging foreign currency is best done in the airport upon arrival).
+ATMs will be accessible along the pilgrimage route.
 Traveler’s cheques are not encouraged, as you must find a bank that will cash them.
+Very little money is required along the route; the pilgrimage covers just about everything.

 What to Wear: Bring moderate clothing that you can walk comfortably in.
-Include rain gear and sturdy walking shoes or boots for walking over hilly and sometimes damp terrain.
+Include rain gear and sturdy walking shoes or boots for walking over terrain that may at times be hilly or wet.
 It is impossible to predict, so be prepared for variable weather, aware that walking is part of the journey.
 Pack a sweater or jacket for potentially cool days and sunglasses and a hat for sunny days.

 Telephones and Internet access: Local cafes and hotels are likely spots to connect to free wifi networks.
 You can also purchase a local SIM card to use your smart phone in Europe.